-It started with a subtle suggestion that God is overly restrictive in His demands.
-It moved next to a blatant denial of the stated consequences of disobedience to God.
-It was couched in what has been called the suspicion of eden — that the good life is outside of the will of God not within it.
+It started with a subtle suggestion that the God who created her is overly restrictive in His demands.
+It moved next to an outright denial of the stated consequences of disobedience to God.
+It was couched in what has been called the suspicion of Eden — that the good life is outside of the will of God, not within it.

-In the predictable pattern of sin, Eve saw what was forbidden, desired it, took it and gave it (Genesis 3:6).
+This is the predictable pattern of sin.
+Eve saw what was forbidden, desired it, took it and gave it (Genesis 3:6).
+Saw.
+Desired.
+Took.
 The ongoing generational consequences of this original act of rebellion have been both predictable and disastrous! (see: Genesis 3-4; Romans 5:12ff.).

-These seven consequences correspond directly with the human story to this very day.
+These seven consequences correspond directly with the human story every day.

 - Physiological: death, decay, sickness and suffering (Gen. 3:17-19; Rom.
 5:12; 8:19-22)